 Located near breathtaking Sunset Beach, North Carolina, Ocean Ridge Plantation, a masterpiece of major land developer Mark Saunders, is a residential golf and beach club community that features elegant home designs, championship-level golf courses, and an expansive list of top-notch amenities.

-As manager of a trusted and reputable real estate development company, Mark Saunders has designed and built exquisite homes in the coastal region of North Carolina for more than 30 years.
+As manager of a trusted and reputable real estate development company, Mark Saunders has designed and built exquisite homes in the coastal region of North Carolina for decades.
 Mark Saunders’ developer expertise is on full display at Ocean Ridge Plantation, which offers a golfer’s paradise as well as real estate in traditional residential neighborhoods that have their own distinct features and elements of charm.

 Beautiful landscapes, pristine fairways, protected woodlands, peaceful lakes, and miles of walking and biking trails make the Ocean Ridge Plantation property truly a sight to behold and a place where people can live the relaxed coastal lifestyle they’ve always dreamed of.